 Most schools provide some play equipment, such as simple things that are used at playtimes like chalk, hula-hoops, bat and balls, soft footballs and skipping ropes.
 Beyond this, there's no need to organise games or anything special to entertain the children.
 They will do the rest for themselves and will enjoy coming up with their own fun.
 If you do have volunteers who want to organise extra add-on activities then that's brilliant too, so long as children can choose whether to join in and adults are supporting, rather than leading the activity.
 Examples have included parachute games and setting up table tennis tables.
-Check out our menu of games in Appendix 9.
+Check out our ideas